-GMA anchor Robin Roberts’s lessons in storytelling, leadership, and purpose
+‘GMA’ anchor Robin Roberts’s lessons in storytelling, leadership, and purpose

-For the past 16 years, Robin Roberts has served as co-anchor of Good Morning America.
-It’s a career that’s undoubtedly transformed her life, going from an ESPN sportscaster to sitting behind the desk of what would become the number one morning show in America for several years .
+For the past 16 years, Robin Roberts has served as coanchor of Good Morning America.
+It’s a career move that’s undoubtedly transformed her life, going from an ESPN sportscaster to sitting behind the desk of what would become the number one morning show in America for several years.

 “I love saying good morning to America.
 I love waking America up and having a conversation and enlightening folks,” Roberts said during Fast Company’s 2021 Innovation Festival.
 “But I was ready to flex another creative muscle, something different.”

-That new creative muscle has been Roberts’s film and TV production company Rock’n Robin Productions.
+That new creative muscle has been Roberts’s film and TV production company, Rock’n Robin Productions.

-Founded in 2014, Rock’n Robin Productions has since produced projects including Stolen by My Mother: The Kamiyah Mobley Story, a dramatic retelling of the true story of a woman who kidnaps a baby from the hospital and raises her as her own; Tuskegee Airmen: Legacy of Courage, a documentary detailing the historic all-Black military pilots during World War II; and the Emmy-nominated Robin Roberts Presents: Mahalia, a biopic of the legendary gospel singer Mahalia Jackson.
+Founded in 2014, Rock’n Robin Productions has produced projects including Stolen by My Mother: The Kamiyah Mobley Story, a dramatic retelling of the true story of a woman who kidnaps a baby from the hospital and raises her as her own; Tuskegee Airmen: Legacy of Courage, a documentary detailing the first Black military pilots who fought in World War II; and the Emmy-nominated Robin Roberts Presents: Mahalia, a biopic of the legendary gospel singer Mahalia Jackson.

 “Representation is so key,” Roberts said of choosing which projects to take on.
 “It’s wanting to see people more who look like me doing different things, educating people in a very entertaining way.”

-As co-anchor of GMA and as president of her production company, Roberts has keyed in on both what makes good storytelling and good leadership—and, along the way, she’s found her purpose.
+As coanchor of GMA and president of her production company, Roberts has keyed in on both what makes for good storytelling and good leadership—and, along the way, she’s found her purpose.

 Listen as well as you speak

-Actor Danielle Brooks took on the mantle of Mahalia Jackson in Roberts’s production, but it wasn’t long into the process that Roberts extended the title of executive producer to Brooks as well who helped develop the story and character in key ways.
+Actor Danielle Brooks took on the mantle of Mahalia Jackson in Roberts’s production, but it wasn’t long into the process that Roberts extended the title of executive producer to Brooks, who helped develop the story and the character in key ways.

 For example, it was Brooks who pushed to show Jackson’s struggles in becoming a mother, resulting in one of the film’s most profound scenes where Jackson suffered a miscarriage after performing at Carnegie Hall.

-Roberts also wants her stories to evoke a response strong enough to elicit change in the audience—something she learned from her ABC News colleague Diane Sawyer.
+Roberts also wants her stories to evoke a response in the audience strong enough to elicit change—something she learned from her ABC News colleague Diane Sawyer.

-“She was the one who told me, this is the hallmark of good storytelling, that the story creates a reaction that leads to action, that you react to the story, and then you want to take action whatever it is,” Roberts says.
+“She was the one who told me, this is the hallmark of good storytelling: that the story creates a reaction that leads to action, that you react to the story, and then you want to take action whatever it is,” Roberts said.

 “But I think there is no real formula,” she went on to say.
-“And that’s what the beauty of storytelling.
+“And that’s what the beauty of storytelling is.
 Everybody has a different approach to it—just like we all have a different approach to leadership.”

-The 3 C’s (and 1 E) of leadership
+The 3 Cs (and 1 E) of leadership

-Although Roberts has been a leader in her own right leading GMA and Rock’n Robin Productions, she says ABC News president Kim Godwin, who came into the position in May, has given her a valuable framework for how she views true leadership.
+Although Roberts has been a leader in her own right, leading GMA and Rock’n Robin Productions, she says ABC News president Kim Godwin, who came into the position in May, has given her a valuable framework for how she views true leadership.

 “I’m going to share with you the three Cs,” Roberts said.
 “Confidence, as a good leader, you have confidence.
 You’ve done your homework.
 You know can do the job.
 Courage.
 You have the courage.
 You got to make some tough decisions.
 People may not like them, but you have to have the courage.
 The third C, clarity.
 How many times have we, as little ol’ workers, feel like we’re in the dark?
 Just let me know what’s going on.”